 N.B.
-The co-head teachers should, as part of the appraisal/performance management process, inform teachers of their eligibility to apply for threshold assessment two years ahead of their becoming eligible and of the mandatory deadline for applications and any local administrative deadline.
+The LA should, as part of the appraisal/performance management process, inform teachers of their eligibility to apply for threshold assessment two years ahead of their becoming eligible and of the mandatory deadline for applications and any local administrative deadline.